This post was last updated on January 2nd, 2022 at 04:00 pm

 You build this robot kit in several ways.
-Either assemble the pre-designed Buzzbot or Muttbot - a humanoid type or a dog based robot - or create your own unique robot.
+Either assemble the pre-designed Buzzbot or Muttbot - a humanoid type or a dog-based robot - or create a unique robot.

-The parts are snap-together and can be easily assembled into your robot of choice.
+The parts are snap-together so kids can quickly assemble a robot of their choice.

-Movements are programmed in the Jimu app which can be downloaded to your smart device.
+Robot movements are pre-programmed into the Jimu app, which you can download to your smart device.

-The kit has a number of small parts, so it’s best to keep younger kids away to avoid the risk of them getting swallowed!
+The kit has several small parts, so it's best to keep younger kids away to avoid the risk of them getting swallowed!

 This robotic kit is great for kids of eight years and above to engage in STEM learning.
-There’s hours of fun to be enjoyed with this Jimu robot.
+There are hours of fun to be enjoyed with this Jimu robot.